 In all the years we have been in business, there have been many changes to the Communications Industry.
 Our services now include High Speed Internet (Fiber Optics, DSL and Wireless Internet), HD Video Service as well as Telecommunications.

-100 Meg Internet available in communities of Aurora, Stanley and Winthrop.
+100 Meg Internet available in communities of Winthrop and Quasqueton until Fiber-to-the-Home (FTTH) is deployed.

-EBTC has installed new equipment serving the cities of Aurora, Stanley and Winthrop that will provide up to 100 Meg bandwidth.
+EBTC has installed equipment serving the cities of Winthrop and Quasqueton that will provide up to 100 Mbps bandwidth over our copper DSL phone lines.
 Call us today at 319-935-3011 for more information.